 The Club's newsletter, the Cable Release, began publication in October 1961 as a mimeographed newsletter with hand-drawn illustrations, which was mailed to members for 4¢.
 Later issues contained black-and-white photographs, and two 1979 issues feature front-page color Xerox reproductions from slides.
 The Cable Release has earned several awards from the Photographic Society of America for its quality and service to members.
 The first mention of the use of a computer was by editor Art Drucker, who used his trusty Commodore from 1984 to 1987.
 Over the years, the Cable Release has provided club news, photo-related articles, and members' opinions on a variety of topics.
 The archive of past newsletters, which is in the care of our club historian, chronicles the history of a dynamic organization that, with the active input of its members, has been constantly evolving for more than half a century.
+In the 2016/17 program year the Cable Release became a web-based newsletter with links to articles and other web pages.
 There is an index of articles from the past several years in this edition.